phaustin/quantecon-example/book/docs/matplotlib.md

 ## Overview

-We\'ve already generated quite a few figures in these lectures using [Matplotlib](http://matplotlib.org/).
+We've already generated quite a few figures in these lectures using [Matplotlib](http://matplotlib.org/).

 Matplotlib is an outstanding graphics library, designed for scientific